RSE-Sheffield/RSE-Sheffield.github.io/README.md

 ```

 This will download the necessary virtual environment for running each of the hooks.
 You are now done, each `git commit`
-you now make will first run `pre-commit` to check the files that you are adding conform to the linting standards.
-If
+you now make will first run `pre-commit` to check the files that you are adding conform to the [linting
-there are errors the commit will fail, where possible `markdownlint-cli2` will correct these and you will have unstaged
+rules](https://github.com/DavidAnson/markdownlint#rules--aliases).
+If there are errors the commit will fail, where
+possible `markdownlint-cli2` will correct these and you will have unstaged changes that need staging and committing.
+This
-changes that need staging and committing.
-This is not always possible, if for example there is a [MD045 -
+is not always possible, if for example there is a [MD045 -
 no-alt-text](https://github.com/DavidAnson/markdownlint/blob/main/doc/md045.md) error which means there is no `alt-text`
 description for an included image.
 You will have to correct such errors manually and then stage the changes.